 Aegean Airlines also offers discounted flights, but as of this writing, Olympic Air is the best organized in offering its discounts on a regular basis.
 It's a good idea to sign up for alerts from both airlines, especially if your travel plans are flexible.

-There Are More Airplane Seats to Some Greek Islands Than You Know
+There Are Sometimes Extra Airplane Seats to Greek Islands

 Smaller Greek islands have smaller airports.
 This shouldn't matter too much when you're booking, but it does.
 For short runways serving propeller-powered planes, the actual weight of the plane matters.
 So airlines generally won't sell the last few seats until they know how much other weight is on the plane - deliveries, extra heavy luggage, maybe even the mail.
 So even if that flight to the Greek island of Milos was sold out when you tried to book, or even if you just checked it when your international flight arrived in Greece, if you're at the airport at the moment it's about to leave, usually about 15-20 minutes before take-off, a last seat or two may suddenly open up.